htmldbjs/htmldbjs/docs/methods/convertFormToObject.md

 ### `HTMLDB.convertFormToObject`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method converts `htmldb-field` elements within the `form` to a key-value associated JavaScript object.

 #### Description